saideepakp/FMCG_acquisition_project/README.md

 ## 📌 Business Scenario

-A large retail company (parent) acquires a smaller sports nutrition company (child — Sports Bar).
+A large retail company (parent - Atlikon) acquires a smaller sports nutrition company (child — Sports Bar).
 The goal is to build a unified data pipeline that consolidates historical data from both companies and ingests day-to-day transactional data from the child company into a single source of truth.

 ---